STARTER GUIDE

 1. Make sure your cloud sync app is installed, signed in, and has selected a folder on your local drive that it syncs to the cloud

-2. In VaultGuard's Getting Started tab, click Find Cloud Backup Folder to have VaultGuard auto-detect your cloud sync folder
+2. In VaultGuard Backup's Getting Started tab, click Find Cloud Backup Folder to have VaultGuard Backup auto-detect your cloud sync folder

 3. Pick the right folder if multiple are detected